garethrowell/timeseries-JavaFX/README.md

 ---------------------------------------

-Create reusable classes for loading data, X and Y axes, and plotting well Intermediate projects include:
+Create reusable classes for loading data, X and Y axes, and plotting all the data from one well;
+Intermediate projects include:
-Create an object that loads data
+Create an object that loads data;
-Creating a flexible coordinate system display
+Creating a flexible coordinate system display;
 Plotting time series for a single well site;
 Plotting time series for multiple well site data;
 Plot running average as well as depth values for individual wells;